-Use Switches S3 and S4 to determine whether the G.703/G.704 line coding is HDB3 or AMI (for older telecommunications equipment).
+Use switches S3 and S4 to determine whether the G.703/G.704 line coding is HDB3 or AMI (for older telecommunications equipment).
 The line coding must be the same line coding prescribed by the NAP (Network Access Provider).
 Most applications will use HDB3.

 High Density Bipolar 3 (HDB3): In HDB3 coding, the transmitter deliberately inserts a bipolar violation when excessive zeros in the data stream are detected.
-The receiver recognizes these special viodata stream are detected.
 The receiver recognizes these special violations and decodes them as zeros.
 This method enables the network to meet minimum pulse density requirements.
 Use HDB3 unless AMI is required in your application.